Why Choose the American Curriculum?

 The big difference with the American curriculum, in comparison with the British education system and CBSE (India), is that students in an American school do not experience the immense pressure of a comprehensive singular final exam.
 Instead, students are continuously evaluated through a mixture of assignments, presentations, group projects, class attendance, quizzes and tests.
 Therefore, students have less stress around the academics and have a large opportunity to pace themselves comfortably in order to progress more dynamically throughout the semester.

 Advanced Placement (AP) is a program in the United States and Canada that was created by the College Board which offers college-level curricula and examinations to high school students.
 American colleges and universities may grant placement and college/university course credit to students who obtain high scores on their examinations.
 For a high school course to have this designation, the course must be audited by the College Board to ascertain that it satisfies the AP curriculum.
 If the course is approved, the school may use the AP designation and the course will be publicly listed on the AP Course Ledger.

 At GAAQ, our AP program gives students the opportunity to complete college-level coursework while in high school.
-As of the 2021 – 2022 school year, we offer 18 AP courses that include:
+As of the 2022 – 2023 school year, we offer 20 AP courses which include:

 - AP Art Drawing